-Ad creative dies from the 3rd variant onward — the team starts paraphrasing instead of finding a genuinely new angle, so CTR plateaus and the algorithm punishes the set.
-These prompts force the model to vary the angle (problem framing, persona, status, fear, time, money) before it varies the words.
+Ad creative dies from the 3rd variant onward.
+The team starts paraphrasing instead of finding a genuinely new angle, so CTR plateaus and the algorithm punishes the whole ad set.
+These 12 prompts force the model to vary the angle (problem framing, persona, status, fear, time, money) before it varies the words.
 Pair them with the campaign slogan prompts for top-of-funnel headline work.

 Best for